 We compared NGA-Sub GMMs (excluding SMK) to a selected suite of pre-NGA GMMs.
 SMK was excluded because it was developed for Japan only.
 The selected pre-NGA GMMs include Abrahamson et al. (2016, AEA16, also known as BCHydro2015), Zhao et al. (2006, ZEA06), and Montalva et al. (2017, MEA17).
 These are well recognized and commonly used pre-NGA GMMs for subduction zone earthquakes.
 Among the pre-NGA GMMs, MEA17 was developed specifically for the Chile subduction zone.

 The comparison focused on the South American (SA) sub-models, if available.
-KBCG and PSBAH have separate sub-models for the northern and southern South America.
+KBCG and PSHAB have separate sub-models for the northern and southern South America.
 The project sites are close to Latitude 14⁰S, which is within the applicable region of the southern sub-models.
 The southern sub-models are ideally better constrained models because most of the available strong motion records are from this part of South America.

 The comparison was made on both the median predictions and aleatory variability (i.e., sigma).